LumineonRL/ADS-Fall2023-Project3-ClimSim-Group4/README.md

 Puqi Song: Developed an app using Huggingface Spaces that can directly show the quickstart notebook without downloading the datasets and cloning the repository in the Github.
 This enables a more automatic one-click "quicker start".
 -   Link to Huggingface Space：<https://huggingface.co/spaces/puqi/climsim>

-Zhenhui Wang: implemented the quickstart notebook on Google Colab using Google Drive, which provides clear data loading instructions for future users.
+Zhenhui Wang: Implemented the quickstart notebook on Google Colab using Google Drive, which provides clear data loading instructions for future users.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is organized as follows.